silhavyj/KIV-PSI-task04/README.md

 ### Setting up a DHCP pool

 Next, we'll enable DHCP, which will take care of handing out IP addresses to the hosts.
 As default DNS servers, I decided to use `8.8.8.8` and `4.4.4.4` - Google's DNS servers.
-The name of the pool is 'home'.
+The name of the DHCP pool is 'home'.

 ```
 config term